 The DFMC GBAS concept could not be completed by the ad- hoc group, since a number of especially airborne aspects need closer analysis.
 This paper lists some of the more critical ones and indicates possible methods towards their resolution.

 The GAST F DFMC GBAS Concept has initially been designed based on significant analysis and experimentation for the ground components, while the airborne architecture was assumed to principally be an extension of the GAST C/D processing, augmented by IFree.
-DFree processing was little considered, also due to concerns with its patent situation.1.2 With the introduction of the GAST X concept using DFree smoothing and significant deviations from the airborne constraints assumed inherent for GAST F a number of changes also on the ground side became necessary, notably the transmission of more raw data and initialization parameters for the more involved airborne processing.1.3 These two concepts have been progressed rather independently and partially in a concurrent fashion; to achieve the best compromise, it may now be time to join them to take the best elements of each..
+DFree processing was little considered, also due to concerns with its patent situation.

+With the introduction of the GAST X concept using DFree smoothing and significant deviations from the airborne constraints assumed inherent for GAST F, a number of changes also on the ground side became necessary, notably the transmission of more raw data and initialization parameters for the more involved airborne processing.

+These two concepts have been progressed rather independently and partially in a concurrent fashion; to achieve the best compromise, it may now be time to join them to take the best elements of each.
 When joining the concepts a few key assumptions may have to be revisited, which is the object of this paper.

 The meeting was invited to: